wieck/babelfishpg_rpms/README.md

 Installing Babelfish
 --------------------

+**NOTE: If you previously installed postgresql13 packages on this host they need to be uninstalled first.**

 Installing **Babelfish for PostgreSQL** from the file based repository is fairly simple from here.
 All we have to do is to copy the */usr/local/share/babelfishpg* directory and